cbarre01/cbarre01.github.io/projects.md

 				<header class="major">
 					<h3>MLB Predictions</h3>
 				</header>
-				<p>My senior project in which I developed a simple feedforward neural network to predict the final results of live MLB games.
+				<p>My senior project in which a feedforward neural network is used to predict the final results of live MLB games.
 The neural network model is trained in advance, using historical data collected and aggregated from multiple sources.
 This model is saved and used in a program which scrapes live game data (scores, pitchers, inning, and more) every 5 minutes and feeds it into the model to generate 'live' predictions.</p>
 				<ul class="actions">
 					<li><a href="projects/MLBpredictions.html" class="button">Learn more</a></li>
 				</ul>